kuanchihwang/CAM-SIMA-Docs/docs/atmospheric_physics/development_workflow.md

 To add a test:

-  1. Ensure you need to have a currently existing CMake infrastructure.
+  1. Ensure the existing CMakeLists hierarchy covers the code you want to test (e.g. does the current directory have a CMakeList.txt file?
+If not, add one.
+Do you need other dependencies, and if so, are they CMake-ified and can be pulled in via a `find_package()` call?
+If you're unsure about the CMake requirements, please contact an AMP SE.
   2. Add the code being tested added to a library via `add_library(LIBNAME ...)` in the `test/unit-test/CMakeLists.txt` file.
   3. Create a new pFUnit test file to a corresponding directory matching the source file path into the unit-test directory.
 For example, if your update added the file `schemes/utilities/new_file.F90`, create a new test file called `test/unit-test/tests/utilities/test_new_file.pf`.
   3. Add `add_pfunit_ctest(TESTNAME TEST_SOURCES test_new_file.pf LINK_LIBRARIES LIBNAME)` in the `CMakeLists.txt` file in the test directory corresponding to the new test file (ex. `test/unit-testing/tests/utilities/CMakeLists.txt` in this example).